madameczek/FindMatchingExpressions/README.md

 1. Order of elements can not be changed.
 1. Element can be joined to create new number.
 1. Each intermediate operation gives integer result.
 Division operation gives no remaining.
-1. Task is to find pairs of expressions which give true equation.
+1. Task is: Find pairs of expressions which give true equation.

 ### Examples